Myopia: Frequently Asked Questions

-To make sure you child's vision is developing properly, schedule eye exams at 6 months of age, again at age 3, and again when she starts school.
+To make sure your children's vision is developing properly, it is important to schedule pediatric eye exams.
+The first exams should be done at 6 months of age, again at age 3 and again when they start school.

-Thereafter, annual eye exams are recommended throughout the school years.
-This is especially important for kids who have a family history of myopia or are showing signs and symptoms of nearsightedness — such as squinting and complaining of headaches later in the day.
+Then, doctors recommend yearly eye exams throughout the school years.
+This is especially important for kids who have a family history of myopia or are showing signs and symptoms of nearsightedness, such as:

-Don't take chances — If it's been a year or longer since your child's last eye exam, schedule one today with an eye doctor near you.
-AAV
+Don't take chances.
+If it's been a year or longer since your child's last eye exam, schedule one today with an eye doctor near you.